Travelling for a religious event can be an important moment in your life. Read this page to learn about:

 Also known as the 'Festival of Lights', Diwali celebrates the victory of good over evil, light over darkness and knowledge over ignorance.

-- Learn more about Diwali (Government of India).
+- Learn more about Diwali (Special Broadcasting Service (SBS)).

 Over three million people perform the Hajj pilgrimage in Makkah (Mecca) each year.
 If you're travelling to Saudi Arabia to perform the Hajj, it's important to be well prepared.